AppGharage/Curriculum/docs/README.md

 actionLink: /core/
 features:
 - title: The Core
-  details: Everything under this is essential irrespective of the track you choose to master or learn.
+  details: Everything under this track is essential, irrespective of the track you choose to master or learn.
 - title: The Frontend Track
-  details: Teaches you how to build User Interfaces for Applications to interact with the Backend
+  details: The focus of this track is to guide you how to learn to build User Interfaces for Applications to interact with the Backend
 - title: The Backend Track
-  details: This track guides you on how to write Applications or Business logic for the Frontend
+  details: This track is to guide you on how to write Application logic or Business logic

 footer: MIT Licensed | Copyright © 2018-present AppGharage
 ---